1 Big Gripe Critics Have With the 2023 Ford Ranger

 Moreover, you’ll find more critiques about the Ford Ranger’s interior, like the vents that can’t be closed individually, the controls that are hard to use, or the tough proposition it might be to find a comfortable driver’s seat position.
 Tech seems cumbersome, and even climate control requires some practice to understand and master.

 Here’s the thing.
 If you’re looking for a non-nonsense pickup with great fuel economy, a potent engine, and serious hauling chops, the 2023 Ford Ranger is a great fit.
-And if you’re not concerned about plush interior touch points or aesthetics, you won’t care too much about the critical reviews regarding the Ranger’s lackluster interior.
+And if you’re not concerned about the 2023 Ford Ranger’s interior touch points or aesthetics, you won’t care too much about the critical reviews regarding the Ranger’s lackluster interior.
 Overall, it’s a great truck for anyone who isn’t focused on interior truck comforts or tech.

-So, if you’re test-driving 2023 pickups and the Ford Ranger is on your list, you won’t be disappointed.
+So, you won’t be disappointed if you’re test-driving 2023 pickups and the Ford Ranger is on your list.
 There are plenty of above-average and great features to appreciate.
 But if interior aesthetics and comforts are high up on your list of must-haves, you may instead be disappointed.
 It’s the one big gripe that U.S. News and other industry critics have about this otherwise incredible little pickup.